-To help you find the right sitter, here are 9 apps and services that make finding, scheduling, paying, and communicating with the best possible caregiver for your little angels easier than it’s ever been.
-As for the cost, until someone creates a hard bargain-driving A.I. to negotiate for you, you’re on your own.
+To help you find the right sitter, here are seven babysitting apps that make finding, scheduling, paying, and communicating with potential caregivers easier than it’s ever been.

 Sittercity has so many caregiver profiles — more than 1 million nationwide providing babysitting, nannying, pet sitting, senior care, tutoring, housesitting, and housekeeping services — that they decided it’d be easier for them to bring the results directly to you.
 Post babysitting jobs and you’ll get notifications from sitters matching your criteria who you can vet through the company’s four-step screening process.
 That process includes references, reviews, interviews, and background checks.
-According to the company, 4,000 new babysitters join the site every day.
+The company says it connects a family to a nearby sitter every nine seconds.

 Pricing: $35 per month; Free basic membership available

-Sitter assumes you and your friends aren’t among the 16 percent of parents who Care.com says hoard their babysitter’s contact information to keep friends from poaching.
+Sitter assumes you and your friends aren’t among the 16 percent of parents that hoard their babysitter’s contact information to keep friends from poaching, according to Care.com.
 The app enables you to create a private network of other parents and trusted babysitters, so you can find new sitters quickly, based on your friends’ recommendations.
 When you need a sitter, send a single request to your trusted network (even ones that don’t use the app) and the first to commit gets the job.
-Sitter also includes a timekeeper, calculator, and in-app payment functionality, so no more end of the night math, but also no more “Sorry, I don’t have any bigger bills…”
+Sitter also includes a timekeeper, calculator, and in-app payment functionality that prevents end of the night math and “Sorry, I don’t have any bigger bills.”
+It’s a win-win.

 Pricing: $6 per month for unlimited requests; $29.99 one-time set-up fee